 “This has gone well beyond a concern for drowning polar bears,” attorney Roger Cox said at the time.
 “Many human lives are at stake, making the issue one of a violation of human rights.”

-Court cases have been filed in Belgium and well, in the quest for a And earlier this month, representatives of Fiji, the Solomon Islands, the Philippines, and other nations declared their to bring collective against the to climate change.
+Court cases have been filed in Belgium and the United States, as well, in the quest for a robust climate policy.
+And earlier this month, representatives of Fiji, the Solomon Islands, the Philippines, and other nations declared their intention to bring collective legal action against the largest contributors to climate change.

 Could the law play a role in tackling climate issues?